What Is Gustatory Sweating? Causes, Signs, Treatment, And More

 The parotid gland is located on both sides of the cheek, but even then Frey’s syndrome occurs only on one side of the face.

-Your doctor can help you begin this process with a physical exam and thorough medical history. some tests required to diagnose are:
+Your doctor start with a physical exam and medical history. and other tests may required to diagnose are:

 Starch Test

-In this, the affected area is painted with iodine, then allow to dry, after that dust cornstarch or potato flour on this, then give the patient a lemon slice to chew, because it stimulation of salivation.
+In this, the affected area is painted with iodine, and then allowed to dry, after that cornstarch flour put on, then give the patient a lemon slice to chew, because it stimulation of salivation.

-After some time affected area appears black over the flour, and it shows an effect area or a positive result, then the doctor makes a diagram with a pen.
+After some time affected area appears black, and it shows an effect area, then the doctor makes a diagram with a pen.

 Gustatory Sweating treatment through injection